-- (a) Any User who has violated or is violating the conditions of this Regulation, Wastewater Discharge Permit or Order issued hereunder, or any other pretreatment requirement will be issued a written Notice of Violation (NOV). - (b) The Notice is delivered via certified or registered mail to the address listed for the User on the City of Warwick Tax Assessor's Records. - (c) Within a required period of time (typically ten (10) days, but no more than fifteen (15) days), as stated in the Notice, an explanation of the violation and a plan for the satisfactory correction and prevention thereof, to include specific required actions, shall be submitted to the Pretreatment Coordinator/Superintendent. - (d) Additionally, where effluent violations have been detected, the User is required to begin immediate re-sampling according to Section 6.8 of this Regulation. - (e) The Notice is an appropriate response to insignificant violations, however, if the User does not return to compliance following issuance of the Notice, the Authority would proceed with more stringent enforcement measures. - (f) Submission of this plan, and/or repeat sampling results, in no way relieves the User of liability for any violations occurring before or after receipt of the Notice of Violation.
+- (a) Any User who has violated or is violating the conditions of this Regulation, Wastewater Discharge Permit or Order issued hereunder, or any other pretreatment requirement shall be issued a written Notice of Violation (NOV). - (b) The Notice is delivered via certified or registered mail to the address listed for the User on the City of Warwick Tax Assessor's Records. - (c) Within a required period of time (typically ten (10) days, but no more than fifteen (15) days), as stated in the Notice, an explanation of the violation and a plan for the satisfactory correction and prevention thereof, to include specific required actions, must be submitted to the Authority.

+- (d) Additionally, where effluent violations have been detected, the User must begin immediate re-sampling according to Section 6.6.4 (d) of this Article. - (e) The Notice is an appropriate response to insignificant violations, however, if the User does not return to compliance following issuance of the Notice, the Authority may proceed with more stringent enforcement measures. - (f) Submission of this plan, and/or repeat sampling results, does not relieve the User of liability for any violations occurring before or after receipt of the Notice of Violation.